Using Contracted Solution Graphs for Solving Reconfiguration Problems: The Method of Contracted Solution Graphs

-{\it Example.} In Figures~\ref{fig:cutvertCSG}(c)--(f), the $\alpha$-node for the coloring $\alpha$ shown in Figure~\ref{fig:cutvertCSG}(b) is marked.
+{\it Example 3.} In Figures~\ref{fig:cutvertCSG}(c)--(f), the $\alpha$-node for the coloring $\alpha$ shown in Figure~\ref{fig:cutvertCSG}(b) is marked.
 In particular consider $\C^c_4(G,\{g\})$ in Figure~\ref{fig:cutvertCSG}(e).
 Since the certificate for $\C^c_4(G,\{g\})$ is not actually indicated in the figure, the other leaf with label~2 can also be chosen as the $\alpha$-node (considering the nontrivial label-preserving automorphisms of the graph).
 Similarly, if we choose a coloring $\beta$ that coincides with $\alpha$ except on nodes $e$ and $f$, where we choose $\beta(e)=3$ and $\beta(f)=4$, then the same two leaves (the ones with label 2) of $\C^c_4(G,\{g\})$ can be chosen as the $\beta$-node.
-Nevertheless, if both an $\alpha$-node and $\beta$-node are marked, then this will only be correct according to the above convention when they are distinct! \footnote{As an exercise to understand the reason behind this, the reader may verify that it is also possible, for the above example, to choose two solutions $\alpha$ and $\beta$, and correctly mark an $\alpha$-node $x$ with respect to a one certificate $S^1$, and a $\beta$-node $y$ with respect to another certificate $S^2$, such that $\alpha$ and $\beta$ are in different components of $\SSS(G)$, but $x$ and $y$ are in the same component of $\SSS^c(G,T)$.
-This is clearly not desirable; see Proposition~\ref{propo:one}.}
+Nevertheless, if both an $\alpha$-node and $\beta$-node are marked, then this will only be correct according to the above convention when they are distinct! \footnote{It is possible for the given example to choose two solutions $\alpha$ and $\beta$, and correctly mark an $\alpha$-node $x$ with respect to a one certificate $S^1$, and a $\beta$-node $y$ with respect to another certificate $S^2$, such that $\alpha$ and $\beta$ are in different components of $\SSS(G)$, but $x$ and $y$ are in the same component of $\SSS^c(G,T)$.
+This is clearly not desirable; see Lemma~\ref{propo:one}.}

-The main purpose of the definitions in this section is the following key observation. \begin{propo} Let $G$, with terminal set $T$, be an instance of a solution graph concept $\SSS$.
+The main purpose of our definitions is the following key lemma. \begin{lem} Let $(G,T)$ be an instance of a solution graph concept~$\SSS$.
 Let $\SSS^c(G,T)$ be the contracted solution graph for some terminal projection~$p$.
-Let $\alpha$ and $\beta$ be two solutions and let $x$ and $y$ be the $\alpha$-node resp.\ $\beta$-node with respect to some certificate $S$.
-Then there is a path from $\alpha$ to $\beta$ in $\SSS(G)$ if and only if there is a path from $x$ to $y$ in $\SSS^c(G,T)$. \end{propo}
+Let $\alpha$ and $\beta$ be two solutions and let $x$ and $y$ be the $\alpha$-node resp.\ $\beta$-node with respect to some certificate~$S$.
+Then there is a path from $\alpha$ to $\beta$ in $\SSS(G)$ if and only if there is a path from $x$ to $y$ in $\SSS^c(G,T)$. \end{lem}

 \begin{proof} First suppose that there exists a path $\gamma_0,\ldots,\gamma_k$ from $\alpha$ to $\beta$ in $\SSS(G)$.
 Replace every solution~$\gamma_i$ in this sequence by the node $v$ of $\SSS^c(G,T)$ with $\gamma_i\in S_v$.
 By definition, the resulting node sequence starts in $x$, and terminates in $y$.
 By Lemma~\ref{lem:characterizationCSGs}(\ref{pr:adjacency}), consecutive nodes in this sequence are the same or adjacent, so this sequence is a pseudowalk from $x$ to $y$.
 This immediately yields a path from $x$ to~$y$.